shelepuginivan/hakutest/docs/handbook/guide/02-dashboard.md

 `http://192.168.1.34:8000`) on your students' devices so that they can open tests, send solutions, etc.

+> [!NOTE]
+> If the detected IP address is not valid, e.g. your students cannot access
+> Hakutest at it, follow instructions on [Manual local IP address
+> detection](/handbook/troubleshooting/01-local-ip).

 > [!IMPORTANT]
 > By default, you can only open the dashboard from the device running the
 > server.
 We recommend that you check this by trying to open the